shawnohare/conf/README.md

 ## Introduction

-This repo primarily consists as an exercise in using a nix flake to manage our system / user configurations via nixpkgs, home-manager, standard symlink farming and potentially devbox.
+This repo primarily consists as an exercise in using a nix flake to manage our system and user configurations via

+- nixpkgs
+- home-manager
+- standard symlink farming
+- (optionally) devbox.

 We hope it serves as a personal motivation to investigate NixOS more generally.
 For this reason we purposefully avoid some of the more layered frameworks (and their utility libraries) mentioned in the [References](#References) below, but try to take some structural cues.

-The best way

-## Setup

 ### Clone the Repo